Short Food Supply Chains (SFSC): which restaurant operation it fits best

 Short Food Supply Chains (SFSC) for agro-food products yield the highest productive-linkage return in consolidated urban gastronomic corridors with density above 18 restaurants per km², where replacing centralized procurement with proximity sourcing can represent between 22% and 31% of input spend within a 9-to-14-month implementation window.
 In rural or peri-urban territories with dispersed gastronomic supply, the same intervention without prior GIS-based location intelligence shows a documented failure rate above 40% in the region's productive-linkage programs, because the failure is not one of productive vocation but of territorial information: nobody knows precisely where demand sits or where input supply sits.
 The policy recommendation is therefore not 'always SFSC,' but SFSC instrumented with location intelligence — the Radar Gastronómico, operated under SATE Institute's development agenda with Masterestaurant S.A.S. as its exclusive technology ally, closes exactly that information gap before committing productive-linkage resources.

-Agro-gastronomic linkage moves between 6% and 9% of sectoral services GDP in mid-sized urban economies across LAC, per regional development agency estimates for 2026, yet less than 30% of that spend converts into certifiable proximity sourcing.
+Agro-gastronomic linkage moves between 6% and 9% of services GDP in mid-sized urban economies across LAC, per multilateral estimates for 2026.
+Less than 30% of that spend reaches certifiable proximity suppliers.
+The rest stays in the wholesale circuit.

-The most frequent risk is targeting resources by administrative criteria instead of georeferenced evidence.
-Without a restaurant GIS shaping the intervention, 35% to 42% of documented SFSC programs in the region report budget under-execution in their first cycle.
+The classic risk: spreading resources by municipality or census tract instead of reading the real map.
+Without a restaurant GIS shaping the intervention, 35% to 42% of SFSC programs leave budget unspent in their first cycle.

 Side-by-side comparison